Juhani

 too, was to create superior solutions.
 A general point of departure

-for quality assurance was provided by the clauses of the ISO 9001
+for QA was provided by the clauses of the ISO 9001

 standard but the standard does not set any restrictions for innovative